dobra-dobra/Python_read_openQCM/README.md

-# Python_read_openQCM
+# Serial logger script for openQCM
-Read and save data from openQCM microbalance
+Python script to read and save data from openQCM microbalance